bitcoinhealth/bitcoinhealth/README.md

 BitcoinHealth is an digital currency that enables instant payments to anyone, anywhere in the world.
 BitcoinHealth coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 BitcoinHealth Core is the name of open source software which enables the use of this currency.
 See Bitcoinhealth_Overview.md for coin white paper - press release.

-Built on v.17 of the Bitcoin source code.

 # New features in Dev.